raikilon/dev-notes/terraform/terraform-notes.md

 # State & Backends

 ### State
 **State is a key component of Terraform**, storing the mapping between your configuration and the real-world resources it manages.
 Terraform uses this state to create plans and make changes.

+It contains metadata about every resource (e.g., IP address, ARN for an AWS instance) and data object provisioned by Terraform.

+**State files can contain sensitive information (e.g., database passwords).** Therefore, they need to be protected with encryption and proper permissions.

 It's critical that state is maintained appropriately, ideally remotely, for collaboration and consistency.